For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • While these flows may work, they are not recommended because they are highly susceptible to Man-in-the-Middle attack using stolen SAML assertions.

-• Single Log Out (SLO) and IdP initiated log out are not supported.
+• Single Log Out (SLO) and IdP initiated log out are NOT supported.

-• When a user logs out of the Respond UX, they are taken to a screen where they can log in locally or click a link to "Log in via SSO".
+• When a user logs out of the Respond UX, they are taken to a screen where they can log in locally or click a link to Log in via SSO.

 • At this time, a user who successfully authenticates through their IdP to Vectra will have a session that is good for one day.

-• Local user login that bypasses the SAML flow is still available by adding "/signIn?local=True" to the end of your Respond UX login URL.
+• Local user login that bypasses the SAML flow is still available by adding /signIn?local=True to the end of your Respond UX login URL.

-• If you are publishing the URLs of applications used in your environment on a dedicated app/page - you can publish the URL associated with the "Login with SSO" link instead to ensure users always use this path
+• If you are publishing the URLs of applications used in your environment on a dedicated app/page, you can publish the URL associated with the Login with SSO link to ensure users always use this path

-• Token Encryption is currently NOT supported
+• Token Encryption is currently NOT supported.

 SAML Service Provider (SP) Initiated Flow